Ankrat/marvel-hero-react-redux/README.md

 ## Folder Structure

-After creation, your project should look like this:
+After `$ npm install`, your project should look like this:

 ```
 reduxHeros/